awsdocs/aws-doc-sdk-examples/kotlin/usecases/serverless_rds/Readme.md

 ### InjectWorkService class

 The following Kotlin code represents the **InjectWorkService** class.
-Notice that you need to specify ARN values for the secret manager and the Amazon Serverless Aurora database (as discussed in the *Creating the resources* section).
-Without both of these values, your code does not work.
-To use the **DSDataClient**, you need to create an **ExecuteStatementRequest** object and specify both ARN values, the database name, and the SQL statement used to submit data to the work table.
+Notice that you need to specify ARN values for Secrets Manager and the Amazon Serverless Aurora database (as discussed in the *Create the resources* section).
+You must have both of these values for your code to work.
+To use the **RDSDataClient**, create an **ExecuteStatementRequest** object and specify both ARN values, the database name, and the SQL statement used to submit data to the work table.

 ```kotlin
 package com.example.demo